lpego/Overleaf_LaTeX_Thesis/README.md

 3. Check Citation Key
 	- If it's incorrect, note down the incorrect key on the left-hand side of the table below, and the new, correct one on the right hand side
 	- This will need to be found-replaced in the LaTeX document (they are inside <code>\citep{^&}</code>)
-4. CAUTION: do not modify other fields before changing Citation Key, otherwise it won't register the changes!
+4. *CAUTION*: do not modify other fields before changing Citation Key, otherwise it won't register the changes!
 5. Check for correct formatting
 	- TITLE: Species are in italics (use HTML notation, <code>\<i\>text\<\/\i></code>), spaces before/after punctuation are correct, capitalization is correct, accents are correct
 	- AUTHORS